wisdomrider/kpm-example/README.md

 ##### module.exports should always point to information of module

 ---
+### Some Tips

+- all the necessary utils required for creating modules are located in [kivia modules](https://github.com/wisdomrider/kiviamodules) [contribute for more utils]
+- undefined is used for default command of the module example if your module name is kpm then if you pass a undefined json key with parameters as [ip.js](https://github.com/wisdomrider/kpm-example/blob/master/examples/ip.js#L27) then if user type kpm without any args or command then it will be pointed to given function
+- exclude can be used in some commands to exclude a command information in help as shown in [ip.js](https://github.com/wisdomrider/kpm-example/blob/master/examples/ip.js#L27)

+---
 Watch the example modules located in examples folder for more information:

 - ip.js [ip checker module]